lmy375/lmy375.github.io/tabs/links.md

     - type: id_data
       title: "Dune"
       url: "https://dune.com/"
+      info: "Dune is a web-based platform that allows you to query public blockchain data and aggregate it into beautiful dashboards."
     - type: id_data
       title: "Flipside"
       url: "https://flipsidecrypto.xyz/"
+      info: "Flipside generates the most reliable and comprehensive blockchain data and provides tools for builders."
     - type: id_data
       title: "Chainbase"
       url: "https://console.chainbase.com/"
+      info: "Chainbase Data Cloud lets you run your low-latency queries through an endpoint to leverage all our indexed datasets for your custom needs."

     - type: id_misc
       title: "Upgradehub"